 CH(LOCAL) - PURCHASING AND ACQUISITION

-The Board delegates to the Superintendent or designee the authority to determine the method of purchasing, in accordance with CH(LEGAL) or CBB(LEGAL), as appropriate, and to make budgeted purchases for goods or services approved by the Board as part of the general fund budget, special revenue fund budget, and capital project fund budget for the fiscal year or funded from activity funds.
+The Board delegates to the Superintendent the authority to determine the method of purchasing, in accordance with CH(LEGAL) or CBB(LEGAL), as appropriate, and to make budgeted purchases for goods or services approved by the Board as part of the general fund budget, special revenue fund budget, and capital project fund budget for the fiscal year or funded from activity funds.
 Any single purchase that costs $250,000 or more than the amount included in one of the approved budgets for that item shall require Board approval before a transaction may take place, unless the funds are reallocated within the same function by an individual department.

 Authorized District employees in charge of a department or school budget may purchase items included in their approved budget, in accordance with administrative procedures.

-If competitive bidding is chosen as the purchasing method, the Superintendent or designee shall prepare bid specifications.
+If competitive bidding is chosen as the purchasing method, the Superintendent shall prepare bid specifications.
 All bids shall be in accordance with administrative regulations, and the submission of any electronic bids shall also be in accordance with Board-adopted rules.
 All bidders shall be invited to attend the bid opening.
 Any bid may be withdrawn prior to the scheduled time for opening.
 Bids received after the specified time shall not be considered.

 The District may reject any and all bids in accordance with state or federal law, as applicable.